nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 --------------------------------------------------------------------------------------------------------------------
 # Commands

 ## For both modules and contacts

 ### Listing all modules and contacts : `list`

-Shows a list of all modules and contacts in the list.
+Shows a list of all the modules and contacts in the list.

 Format: `list`